x-cmd/.github/profile/README.md

 🍿 Fun facts - I was inspired by staring Thanos' Infinity Gauntlet while queuing at the cinema.

 🧙 YES.
 X-CMD is your infinite guantlet.
-The power of it comes from the GREATE open source tools.
-Please don't waste it for evil.
+The power of it comes from the open source tools.
+May the open-source campaign and those good people live long and proper 🖖.

-🧙 X-CMD can also be your mighty hammer, your powerful Excalibur over the cloud.
+🧙 X-CMD can be your mighty hammer, your powerful Excalibur over the cloud.
 Let's use it for the peace and goodness.

 🧙 This is the way.